kiswanij/jframework-web-jpa-example/README.md

-# JKFramework-WebStack with a JPA Example
+# JFramework-WebStack with a JPA Example
 _Last updated: 2022-11-26_

-This repository contains a _JKFramework-WebStack_ that uses relational database engine as persisitnce layer, and uses JPA.
+This repository contains a _JFramework-WebStack_ that uses relational database engine as persisitnce layer, and uses JPA.

 ## Prerequisites:
 - JDK 17+ Installed